 1) Fall Blooming Bulb: Lycoris squamigera

-In sun, plant the bulbs behind or between low-growing clumping ornamental grasses, so the flowering stalks appear to float above a grassy cushion.
+In the sun, plant the bulbs behind or between low-growing, clumping ornamental grasses, so the flowering stalks appear to float above a grassy cushion.

-Blooming in August to September, lycoris rises on bare stalks 18–24 inches, with each bulb bearing four to seven funnel-shaped, fragrant rose-pink flowers.
+Blooming from August to September, lycoris rises on bare stalks 18–24 inches, with each bulb bearing four to seven funnel-shaped, fragrant rose-pink flowers.

 2) Fall Blooming Bulbs: Tricyrtis hirta (Toad Lily) and Leucojum autumnale

 Toad lilies (Tricyrtis hirta) are a Mediterranean native and amaryllis family member from the Iberian peninsula.
-It looks a lot like an orchid and I have planted them in gardens where homeowners want that level of elegance, but live in an area where actual orchid could never survive outdoors.
+It looks a lot like an orchid and I have planted them in gardens where homeowners want that level of elegance but live in an area where actual orchids could never survive outdoors.

-In sun, the native Aster oblongifolus “October Skies”, with its clear blue blooms, makes an entrancing companion.
+In the sun, the native Aster oblongifolus “October Skies”, with its clear blue blooms, makes an entrancing companion.
 I recommend planting this perennial over the standard fall mums at every opportunity.
-Asters are longer lasting, sturdier, easier to grow and did I mention, TRUE PERENNIALS.
+Asters are longer lasting, sturdier, easier to grow, and, as I mentioned, TRUE PERENNIALS.

 (Some fall mums will perennialize in your garden but will not bloom again in the fall – they will likely bloom in the summer and not provide fall interest past the first year).